You’ve slaved day and night to get the work done for your client.

 - Top deliverables, explained twice on the third page using icons and subheadings

-Context is provided on page one, to show the clear need for the service.
+Context is provided on the report title page, to show the clear need for the service.

 Results are on page one—there’s no need to bury results farther down in a business report.